SASA-Tech/B450-F-Gaming-Hackintosh/README.EN.md

 ## Enable:

-- Above 4G decoding (se non lo trovate nel bios, aggiungete npci=0x2000 nei bootargs)
+- Above 4G decoding (if you don't find it in the bios, add npci = 0x2000 in the bootargs)
 - EHCI/XHCI Hand-off
 - OS type: Other